Andy Biggs: Juneteenth

-LGBT rights
+LGBTQ rights

 Biggs is a former policy advisor to United Families International, a nonprofit that opposes same-sex marriage.
 Biggs condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the US constitution.

 Net neutrality

 Biggs has gone on record as opposing net neutrality, and favored FCC Chairman Ajit Pai's plan to end it.
 In a letter to his constituents, Biggs wrote, "we should allow the free market to expand the internet and its services."
-He has accepted $19,500 in campaign donations from the telecommunications industry.

 Robert Mueller

-On June 23, 2017, Biggs was one of three Republicans who called for the resignation of Robert Mueller, the prosecutor investigating Russian interference in the 2016 presidential election, on the grounds that Mueller could not conduct his investigation fairly because of events that happened when he was the acting director of the FBI.
+On June 23, 2017, Biggs was one of three Republicans who called for the resignation of Robert Mueller, the prosecutor investigating Russian interference in the 2016 presidential election, on the grounds that Mueller could not conduct his investigation fairly because of events that happened when he was the director of the Federal Bureau of Investigation.

 On March 19, 2018, Biggs renewed his call for Mueller to resign.
 On July 25, 2018, Biggs and nine other Republicans co-sponsored a resolution to impeach Deputy Attorney General Rod Rosenstein, who was Mueller's direct supervisor after the recusal of Attorney General Jeff Sessions.

 On April 8, 2019, The Arizona Republic published an op-ed by Biggs on the initial findings of the Mueller investigation.
 In it, Biggs called the investigation "an illegitimate attack on the executive branch" and wrote that the findings "demonstrate the weakness of the initial premise to investigate Trump, his family and campaign staff."
 He blamed the investigation on "the media that fueled this bogus attempt to overthrow the will of the American voter."
 Biggs's op-ed was published well ahead of the release of Mueller's full report on April 18, 2019, and was most likely written in response to a four-page summary of the report by Attorney General William Barr released on March 24.
-After the publication of the full report, Biggs posted a video on Twitter declaring that there was "no basis for an obstruction [of justice] charge" against Trump, chastising the Democratic party for attempting to "undermine the POTUS".
+After the publication of the full report, Biggs posted a video on Twitter declaring that there was "no basis for an obstruction [of justice] charge" against Trump, chastising the Democratic party for attempting to "undermine the POTUS."